More young people than ever before are receiving treatment for eating disorders according to the NHS.

 8 things you can do to support your child

 - Have regular conversations – create a safe space where everyone can speak openly about what is going on and remember to listen to your child rather than feeling you should have all the answers.
+For practical tips on starting a conversation explore our guide to Looking out for children and young people.

 - Recognise that no one is to blame for their eating disorder – not them and not you.